-I originally wrote this blog post and review of D.NEA Diamonds and Derco Jewelers in 2012 to help other men and women in my situation navigate the lab-diamond market.
-I have no affiliation with any of the companies I mention, nor am I employed by, funded, or sponsored by any of these companies.
+UPDATE: I originally wrote this blog post and review of D.NEA Diamonds and Derco Jewelers in 2012 to help other men and women in my situation navigate the lab-diamond market.
+At the time, I had no affiliation with any of the companies I mentioned, nor was I employed by, funded, or sponsored by any of these companies.
 I received no special discount (I paid full retail price for the diamonds) for writing this post.
 I wrote it after the fact and no company was allowed to preview it or approve it.
-I actually work in the natural foods industry and am simply a consumer of lab-diamonds, not a broker or re-seller.

 I was so excited when my boyfriend of 4 years and I decided we wanted to get married.
 My fiance was kind enough to want to get me a beautiful engagement ring that I would wear forever.
 I am very lucky!

 For years, I knew that I didn’t want a traditional or conventional engagement ring.
 Frustrated with the artificially inflated cost and socio-economic and environmental impacts of mined diamonds, I knew I wanted a colored stone (sapphire) with conflict free diamond accents.